-Cereal ryegrass is the best cool-season grass for capturing excess nitrogen.
-Because rye over-winters, research has shown it can capture and hold 25 to 50 pounds of nitrogen (organic form) per acre.
-It germinates at temperatures as low as 34 degrees so can be seeded later than oats.
-However, less nitrogen will be captured the later the rye is seeded.
-It will grow later in the fall and begin growth earlier in the spring than wheat.
-The organic nitrogen stored in the plant will eventually be released as ammonium nitrogen when the plant dies.
+- Cereal rye is the most commonly planted cool-season grass for capturing excess nitrogen.
+Because rye over-winters, research has shown it can capture and hold 25 to 50 pounds of nitrogen, in the organic form as roots and plant tissue, per acre.
+It germinates at lower temperatures than oats so may be planted later, but less nitrogen will be recycled the later in the fall the rye is seeded.

 Cover crops can help livestock farmers recapture manure nutrients and conserve soil by reducing erosion.
-Cover crop seedings do not have to be perfect.
-The goal is to combine nutrient recovery and protecting the environment.
+Livestock producers should consider Best Management Practices when applying manure.
+The goal should be to combine nutrient recovery and to protect water quality.